t895/dns66/CONTRIBUTING.md

-# Contributing to dns66
+# Contributing to DNSNet

-If you want to contribute code to DNS66, you are more than welcome to do so.
+If you want to contribute code to DNSNet, you are more than welcome to do so.
-DNS66 uses GitHub pull requests for code contributions.
+DNSNet uses GitHub pull requests for code contributions.

 ## Pull requests
 A pull request should consist of a series of logical commits leading from a